-The Valedictorian and Salutatorian are selected from among the students who have been designated as KISD Honor graduates, those students having the highest and second highest grade point averages will be designated as valedictorian and salutatorian, respectively.
+The Valedictorian and Salutatorian are selected from among the students who have been designated as KISD Honor graduates; those students having the highest and second highest grade point averages will be designated as valedictorian and salutatorian, respectively.

 Additionally, in order to be considered as valedictorian or salutatorian,

-- Students who reside in the attendance zone of the school from which he or she is graduating, must be enrolled by the first Monday following Labor Day of the senior year. - A student who does not reside in the attendance zone of the school from which he or she is graduating and who is attending on an intra-district or inter-district transfer must be enrolled by the first Monday following Labor Day of his or her junior year. - Beginning with students who entered grade 9 in the 2014-2015 school year, ties shall be broken by awarding the designation of valedictorian to the student who has earned the largest number of performance acknowledgements. - If the students who tie have completed the same number of performance acknowledgements, co-valedictorians or cosalutatorians will be named.
+- Students who reside in the attendance zone of the school from which he or she is graduating must be enrolled by the first Friday following Labor Day of the senior year. - A student who does not reside in the attendance zone of the school from which he or she is graduating and who is attending on an intra-district or inter-district transfer must be enrolled by the first Friday following Labor Day of his or her junior year.
+An exception to the junior year enrollment requirement for intra-district or inter-district transfer students will be made for senior students who enroll by the first Friday after Labor Day in the inaugural year of a new campus. - Beginning with students who entered grade 9 in the 2014-2015 school year, ties shall be broken by awarding the designation of valedictorian to the student who has earned the largest number of performance acknowledgements. - If the students who tie have completed the same number of performance acknowledgements, co-valedictorians or cosalutatorians will be named.